Our Verdict

 Drilling

-Next, we moved on to the 1" spade bit.
-We drilled dozens and dozens of holes in standard dimensional 2x12's for this assessment.
-The Kobalt delivered a beastly performance, never once catching or stalling.
+Next, we moved on to the 1" spade bit, drilling dozens of holes in standard 2x12s, and the Kobalt delivered a beastly performance, never once catching or stalling.
 All of the holes were drilled exceptionally quickly, even leaving the drill in its higher speed, lower torque gear for the entire test — many drills needed to be downshifted to their lower gear once they caught or stalled to finish drilling the hole.

-The Kobalt again thoroughly impressed us, ripping through the door like it was butter and finishing the hole in around 17 seconds.
+The Kobalt again thoroughly impressed us when drilling a 5" hole saw through a solid core door.
+It ripped through the door like it was butter, and finished the hole in around 17 seconds.

 Driving

-The Kobalt did very well when driving in wood screws, but it couldn't quite maintain the top position.
-It drives in screws quickly and powerfully, setting the countersunk head flush with ease — most of the time.
-While it did only happen a few times out of the enormous number of screws we drove in, the Kobalt did falter when it came to fully setting the head.
+The Kobalt did very well when driving in wood screws, but it couldn't quite maintain the top position it had in the drilling metric.
+It drives in 3" screws quickly and powerfully, setting the countersunk head flush with ease — most of the time.
+There were a handful of times when the Kobalt faltered when it came to fully setting the head.

 However, the Kobalt did redeem itself a bit when driving in the monster 5" long, ½" lag bolt.
-We used a standard 2x4 and 4x4 for this test, drilled a pilot hole, then set the Kobalt to work on the lag screw.
-It had no trouble at all, driving it into its full depth.
+It had no trouble at all driving it into its full depth through a standard 2x4 and 4x4.

 Battery Life

 However, this exceptional performance in the battery life test was tempered slightly by the Kobalt being a little slow to recharge and only including a single battery.
-The lack of an extra battery is a bit of a bummer, as that means your project is put on hold when the battery dies, compared to other models where you can swap to your reserve and keep going.
+The lack of an extra battery is a bit of a bummer, as that means your project is put on hold when the battery dies, compared to other models, where you can swap to your reserve and keep going.
 You could always buy an extra battery separately, but they can be a bit pricey.
-The Kobalt isn't the slowest to recharge, but it still took over an hour — 75 minutes — to completely recharge a fully depleted battery.
+The Kobalt took over an hour — 75 minutes — to completely recharge a fully depleted battery.

 Convenience

-This drill has a belt clip, but it is a bit heavy, weighing in at close to four pounds.
-It has high and low gears, with a chuck with a maximum opening of ½".
+This drill has a belt clip, but it is a bit heavy to hang on a tool belt, weighing close to four pounds.
+It has high and low gears and a chuck with a maximum opening of ½".

 It is fairly easy to swap the batteries, and we found the built-in battery meter to be a very handy feature.